Xue-Su/Xue-Su.github.io/_pages/cv.md

 Honors and Awards
 ======
-* Rackham Conference Travel Grant Award (U-M) 2022, 2023
+* **Rackham Conference Travel Grant Award**, University of Michigan, Ann Arbor 2022, 2023
-* Turner Student Research Grant Award (EES, U-M) 2019, 2021, 2022
+* **Turner Student Research Grant Award**, University of Michigan, Ann Arbor 2019, 2021, 2022
-* National Scholarship (awarded to top undergraduates in China) (USTC) 2018
+* **National Scholarship** (awarded to top undergraduates in China), University of Science and Technology of China 2018

 Service and leadership
 ======